bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

-# 03 Instructor Overview: JavaScript
+# Module 03 Instructor Overview: JavaScript

 ## Overview

-In this week's virtual classes, you'll introduce weekly algorithms; and review conditional and iterative statments, data types, and functions.
+In this week's virtual classes, you'll introduce **weekly algorithms** that students will complete in order to prepare for technical interviews.
+In terms of module content, you will review conditional statements, iteration, functions,arrays, generating random values, prompts and alerts.

 ## Virtual Classes